 - Read the guidelines and download the sample application online on the Udall Scholarship website.

 - Should you decide to apply for the campus competition, download the sample online application on the Udall Scholarship website.
 Submit a completed application, an unofficial transcript, and three letters of recommendation to the Office of Undergraduate Research.
 If your letter writers would prefer, they may email their letters directly to the Office of Undergraduate Research.
-All materials must be received by February 3, 2014.

 - If you are planning to apply for the campus competition, it is also a good idea to schedule an appointment with a representative from the Office of Undergraduate Research.

 - At the meeting: Plan to provide the names of at least three (3) letter writers.
 Bring in a résumé listing awards, honors, activities, research, jobs, service, leadership, hobbies, etc.

 Contact the Office of Undergraduate Research if you’re interested in applying for this scholarship.